jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RM 17 Treatment of further income tax paid
 When this section applies
-(1) This section applies for the purposes of sections RM 2, RM 4, and RM 5 when a company pays further income tax under sections OB 65 and OB 66 (which relate to further tax payable by ICA companies).
+(1) This section applies for the purposes of sections RM 2 and RM 4 when a company pays further income tax under sections OB 65 and OB 66 (which relate to further tax payable by ICA companies).
 No refund
 (2) The company is not entitled to a refund of the amount of further income tax paid which is treated as tax paid to satisfy an obligation yet to arise.